TrevorSLong/Submarine-Project/README.md

 # Submarine Project
 This repository contains all of the Solidworks models for our MECH 202 Submarine project.
-Due to some minor issues with OneDrive I'm going to use this up until the entire model is done, at that point I'll upload the completed project to OneDrive.
-Hope you remember GitHub from MECH 105.
+The goal of this project was to learn the design process by designing and building a submarine that could get across a pool and to the bottom as quickly as possible.
+Due to COVID-19 we were unable to build a real model, so this contains a Solidworks model and a report that assumes we did build it in order to get the experience.

    ![alt text](https://github.com/DroTron/Submarine-Project/blob/master/Solidworks/Pictures/1.PNG)